IPS-Eye-White

 The Critical Subsequent Steps

-I have to hope that you are reading this because you have placed your confidence in Jesus Christ as the God who chose to come to earth as a human and by dying on the cross payed the ultimate price for the sins of those who would trust Him.
+I have to hope that you are reading this because you have placed your confidence in Jesus Christ as the God who chose to come to earth as a human and by dying on the cross paid the ultimate price for the sins of those who would trust Him.
 (If not I suggest you read The Message of The Bible and Salvation (above).
 From the time you first put your faith in Christ, something inside of you changed however, The changes are not only internal - your relationship with the God of the universe has also been radically altered - you now have peace with Him and can draw near with confidence to the throne.
 However, what needs to be strongly borne in mind is that it is only the first step.
 So how should you go forward nurturing and developing your relationship with God?

 Water baptism and The Lord's Supper (communion)